spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

   The type of data weighting to use during resampling.

 ``--pixfrac``
-  The pixel fraction used during resampling. valid values go from 0.0 to 1.0.
+  The pixel fraction used during resampling;
+  valid values go from 0.0 to 1.0.

 ``--kernel``